 This article may contain compensated links.
 Please read disclaimer for more info.

-Nouvelle-Aquitaine is a region in the southwest of France, the largest French region by surface area resulting from the merger of the former regions of Aquitaine, Limousin, and Poitou-Charentes.
+Located in southwest France, Nouvelle-Aquitaine is the largest French region by surface area, resulting from the merger of the former regions of Aquitaine, Limousin, and Poitou-Charentes.

-The capital of Nouvelle-Aquitaine is Bordeaux and it is divided into twelve departments: Charente, Charente-Maritime, Corrèze, Creuse, Dordogne, Gironde, Landes, Lot-et-Garonne, Pyrénées-Atlantiques, Deux-Sèvres, Vienne, and Haute-Vienne.
+The capital of Nouvelle-Aquitaine is Bordeaux and the region is divided into twelve departments: Charente, Charente-Maritime, Corrèze, Creuse, Dordogne, Gironde, Landes, Lot-et-Garonne, Pyrénées-Atlantiques, Deux-Sèvres, Vienne, and Haute-Vienne.

 The region of Nouvelle-Aquitaine benefits from nearly 720 kilometers of shoreline, from the Charente archipelago in the north (Ré, d’Oléron, Aix et Madame islands) to the Basque coastline in the south.

-If you prefer a holiday in the mountains, Nouvelle-Aquitaine won’t disappoint.
-There are the Pyrénées – from the green Basque mountains to the peaks of Béarn –, great for hiking in the summer and skiing in the wintertime.
+If you prefer a French holiday in the mountains, Nouvelle-Aquitaine won’t disappoint.
+From the green Basque mountains to the peaks of Béarn, the French Pyrénées are great for hiking in the summer and skiing in the wintertime.

 With 250 kilometers of beaches, historic towns, châteaux, and vineyards, the list of Nouvelle-Aquitaine tourist attractions is long, and with something for everyone.
 Haven’t you visited this region yet?
 Let us tell you the best things to do in Nouvelle-Aquitaine, France.